murraysagal/TableViewHeader-TextLabel/README.md

 Shows how to access a UITableViewHeaderFooterView and its textLabel attribute and what can go wrong.
 The problems demonstrated in this app are as of iOS 12.1.4, Xcode 10.1, and Swift 4.2.

 ### Description
-It's easy to acces a header view from a table view and to dynamically change the text.
+It's easy to access a header view from a table view and to dynamically change the text.
 Here's a snippet:

     guard let headerView = tableView.headerView(forSection: section), let label = headerView.textLabel else {return}
     label.text = "Here's a new header title"